flashmob/go-guerrilla/README.md

 https://github.com/flashmob/Guerrilla-SMTPd

-It's not a direct port, while the purpose and functionality remains identical.
+It's not a direct port, although the purpose and functionality remains identical.

 This Go version was made in order to take advantage of our new server with 8 cores.
 Not that the PHP version was taking much CPU anyway, it always stayed at about 1-5%